Mindinventory/Golang-Project-Structure/README.md

 Contains environment variables.

-## Pre-requirements before starting your first go projects
+## Steps to Follow

 .
-Install latest version of go i.e 1.12 (Released in Feb 2019)
-.
-Setup GOROOT and GOPATH

-## RUN THE SERVER (Basic commands)

-.
-For running the server you have to run following command
+For running the server you have to run following command in the terminal.
         ```go run main.go```
-  It will start your server at the port you have mentioned in ```.env``` file.
+  It will start your server at the port you have mentioned in the ```.env``` file.

 .
-If you want to run the server in port other than default, then run following command
+To run the server in a port other than the default, run following command.
         ```go run main.go <specific port>```

 .
-If you want to create a build for your project and upload in server, then you have to run following command
+To create a build for your project and uploaded in the server, one need to run following command.
         ```go build```